 The sun is an essential source of energy that brings life to all things on the planet.
 Without it, we would surely die.

 The sun, due to its strong nature, has the ability to draw things up to the surface: the surface of the earth (think plants and other growths), and the surface of our skin as well.

 Intentionally blocking the sun and using sunscreen may do much more damage than we could imagine.

 A lack of sunshine has been linked to an increase in ALL cancers across the board: breast, colorectal, lung, skin, pancreatic, ovarian, prostate, and others.

 Don’t get me wrong, slicking your body with baby oil and frying under the hot sun is NOT a good idea, but exposing yourself to daily sunlight enhances health and the body’s ability to protect itself.
 The skin produces melanin (a natural form of protection) and vitamin D when exposed, in healthy amounts, to the sun.

-Vitamin D, from the sun, increases absorption of calcium and phosphorus, strengthens the bones, reduces symptoms of arthritis, asthma, tuberculosis and MS, and enhances immunity.
+Vitamin D, from the sun, increases the absorption of calcium and phosphorus, strengthens the bones, reduces symptoms of arthritis, asthma, tuberculosis, and MS, and enhances immunity.

 But, I don’t need a scientific study to tell me what I intuitively know.
 We need the sun’s energy to help us thrive and we simply can’t live healthfully without it.

-So, before you slather any more sunscreen on your children and the people you love, I would suggest you take your favorite plant and coat it with sunscreen on a daily basis.
+So, before you slather more sunscreen onto your children and the people you love, I would suggest you take your favorite plant and coat it with sunscreen on a daily basis.
 Tell me what happens.

 I want to apologize in advance for killing your plant.